-RMIT’s School of Art is a hub for emerging artists, researchers and practitioners to engage in contemporary art practice and gain exposure through local and international exhibitions.
+RMIT's School of Art is a hub for emerging artists, researchers and practitioners to engage with contemporary art and photography.

 The School of Art is known for its diverse and internationally-renowned creative programs led by accomplished artists, photographers and professional staff who strive for excellence in pedagogy, research and innovation.

-Set in the centre of Melbourne's flourishing creative scene, the School is recognised as a leader in contemporary art practice.
+Set at the heart of Melbourne's CBD and flourishing creative scene, the School is recognised as a leader in contemporary art practice.

-The School of Art's international reach extends across locations known for creative excellence, bringing together industry, staff, alumni and students in networks of artistic endeavour.
+The School's international reach extends across locations known for creative excellence, bringing together industry, staff, alumni and students in networks of artistic endeavour.

 As a seedbed for emerging artists, the School focuses on instilling sustainable self-belief and confidence in the next generation of Australian and international arts practitioners.
 It promotes a studio culture of making through arts practices that are self-reflective and are informed through critical enquiry and research.